 - How to Hide Private Photos in Google Photos App

-Guide to Enable YouTube Dark Mode on Rooted Android Devices
+Guide to Enable YouTube Dark Mode on Android Devices without Root or Modified APKs

 YouTube has both a website version and Application version for mobile devices.
 The dark theme on YouTube is the customization that many of the users were wishing for.
 This will provide a new look for the widely used video content platform.
 The new feature has already rolled out to YouTube for iOS.
 For now, Android users would have to wait until the final call is made.
 It was quite sad to see that Google didn’t roll out this features to Android first, considering the fact that they own the operating system.
 This led down many Android enthusiasts.
 But a simple solution to enable YouTube Dark Mode on Android was quickly found out by the passionate developers at XDA.